dragonchain/dragonchain/docs/components/broadcast_processor.md

 completed L1 blocks.
 The microservice uses Dragon Net to find validating nodes that match criteria and request verifications from them.

-The service's responsibilities include managing discovered Dragon Net chains and re-broadcasting blocks if verifications aren't returned in time.
+The service's responsibilities include:
+- Managing discovered Dragon Net chains.
+- Re-broadcasting blocks if verifications aren't returned in time.
+- Optionally notifying a preconfigured URL via HTTP POST when block verifications are received.

 Turning off or removing the broadcast processor removes the chain from Dragon Net (although the `BROADCAST` environment variable should also be set to False so that unnecessary state isn't loaded when creating blocks).

+HTTP verification notifications may also be broadcast to a preconfigured URL by changing the value of `dragonchain.verificationNotification` within the helm template's relevant `values.yaml` file i.e.:
+`/docs/static/chart/opensource-config.yaml`.

 ### Entrypoint